 the first result in the pack:

 At a keyword level, you can explore the SERP history graph in the Rank Tracker - Keyword Sidebar:

 At a group level, you have the SERP feature Visibility metric for Local Pack, Featured Snippet, Top Stories, and Hotels.

 SERP feature count on a list of keywords

 All tracked keywords get updated SERP features, but you also need to analyze the daily SERP feature presence and spot the potentially-missed listing opportunities, at scale.

 For the SERP features where we detect if the monitored URL is present in the listings, we also show the count (device-relative): keywords that currently (today) have specific SERP features present and, additionally, in how many of them is your website listed.

-Yes.
-Help us better prioritize, by letting our Customer Service team know what you'd need to see next.
+We want to include more SERP features in the future, so please help us better prioritize, by letting our Customer Service team know what you'd need to see next.